At first glance, it may seem that all acoustic guitars are the same. Some wood, a hole, strings. Right?

-These beauties are great for picking styles as they have more balanced midrange, with less bass.
-Perfect for picking out those intricate and delicate passage within in a song.
-Again these are smaller than the dreadnought, making them more comfortable to play as the hour glass body shape fits perfectly on the leg.
+These beauties are great for picking styles as they have a more balanced midrange, with less bass.
+Perfect for picking out those intricate and delicate passages within a song.
+Again these are smaller than the dreadnought, making them more comfortable to play as the hourglass body shape fits perfectly on the leg.
 Auditoriums are the relative newbies on the block.
 As with the one pictured, it was first created by Taylor in 1994.

 Another creation from Martin, these guitars were popular during the late 19th century through to the 1950s.
 Having a smaller body the volume and dynamic range is reduced.
 That is not a bad thing though as it all depends on context.
 If your style is less brash and you want your voice to be the focal point and not the guitar, then a parlor would be perfect for you – incidentally, some of the best blues acoustic guitars

 are this size.
 Having a smaller frame also has obvious benefits in terms of comfort, and playability.